Riding Hat Buying Guide

 |Britain||PAS 015 1994, PAS 015 1998, VG1||Must be Kite marked*|

 *See the section ‘Quality Symbols’ below

-So what do I need to know about the new standards?
+What do I need to know about riding hat standards?

 For competing in the UK, your hat must meet one of the following standards:

 ‘PAS’ stands for Product Approval Specification.
 This was developed by the British Standards Institute (BSI) as it had concerns about the time it was taking to develop what would eventually become the EN 1384.
 BSI formulated the first version of PAS by taking the highest option from the draft EN 1384 standard while it was still being developed.

 After the official publication of the EN 1384 in 1997, it became apparent that certain differences existed between it and PAS 015.
 This led to the 1998 revision of the PAS 015 to remove those differences and address new areas of protection, such as crush resistance and protection against injury when landing on an edged surface.
 As the test line for this is lower at the front, it tends to lead to slightly bulkier helmets.
 It includes a stability test to limit excessive movement during wearing or a fall.